hjime008/rshell/README.md

-Assignment 2 "rshell"
+Assignment 3 "rshell"

 //--------------------------------------------------------------------------------------------------
 A basic shell terminal created in C++.
 This shell is able to run commands passed to executables stored in /bin similar to a native linux shell.
+Precedence operators and test commands are now implemented
 //--------------------------------------------------------------------------------------------------

 -Known program bugs: